moodle/devdocs/docs/apis/plugintypes/filter/index.md

 ## Filtering dynamic content

 It is possible that page content is loaded by ajax after the page is loaded.
-In certain filter types (for example MathJax) javascript is required to be run on the output of the filter in order to do the final markup.
-For these types of filters, a javascript event is triggered when new content is added to the page (the content will have already been processed by the filter in php).
-The javascript for a filter can listen for these event notifications and reprocess the affected dom nodes.
+In certain filter types (for example MathJax) JavaScript is required to be run on the output of the filter in order to do the final markup.
+For these types of filters, a JavaScript event is triggered when new content is added to the page (the content will have already been processed by the filter in php).
+The JavaScript for a filter can listen for these event notifications and reprocess the affected dom nodes.

 The content updated event is registered in the `core_filters/events` module and can be imported as: